HyeonuPark/Snark-lang/Reference.md

 ## Module

+Snark module has same semantics as ES2015 module spec, to provide complete interoperability with JS.

+Check [here](https://blogs.windows.com/msedgedev/2016/05/17/es6-modules-and-beyond/#6i0OmkY8euSIiFd2.97) for more details.

 ### Import

+Import variables from other module.
+Just identical with ES2015 import spec.

+- `import defaultMember from 'mylib'`

+- `import * as namespace from 'mylib'`

+- `import {member1, member2} from 'mylib'`

+- `import {member as alias} from 'mylib'`

+- `import defaultMember, * as namespace, {member1, member2 as alias} from 'mylib'`

+- `import 'mylib'`

 ### Export

+Export variables to other module.
+Almost identical with ES2015 export spec, with a few extras.

+Unlike import statement, export statement can be used anywhere of source code's top level scope.

+- `export default <any expression here>`

+- `export {member1, member2 as alias}`

+- `export <variable/function/class declaration here>`

+- `export * from 'mylib'`

+- `export {member1, member2 as alias} from 'mylib'`

+- `export defaultMember from 'mylib'`

+- `export * as namespace from 'mylib'`

 ### Import from environment

+`use` statement is used for importing things from runtime environment.
+Like `import` statement, `use` statement must be placed before any other statements.

 While all variables must be defined before use(except a few language-defined objects), using global variables is very common in JS environment.
 To do this, you should declare it first.